When celebrating Halloween this year, be smart! Here are a few tips to keep you safe and sane this Halloween:

 - Party location – If you find yourself at a party where you don’t know a lot of people or the crowd seems sketchy, grab your friends and get out.
 Call it a night or go to a party with more of your friends and people you know.

 - Hosting a party – Know who is at your house, be responsible when serving alcoholic beverages, and make sure you have non-alcoholic beverages for those under 21 years of age.
 Monitor!!!

-- Look up campus escort numbers 315.443.SAFE (7233) – Have those numbers before you go out and save them in your phone in case you need them.
+- Look up safety escort shuttle number 315.443.7433 (RIDE) – Have this number before you go out and save it in your phone in case you need it.

-- Have the number of a taxi company – Although it sucks to have to pay for a cab, the price is small compared to what could happen if you tried to walk alone or got lost.
-Just like the safe escort number, keep a taxi company number stored in your phone as well.
+- Have the number of a taxi company/Uber/Lyft – Although it sucks to have to pay for a ride, the price is small compared to what could happen if you tried to walk alone or got lost.
+Just like the safety escort number, keep a taxi company number stored in your phone as well.
 Sometimes the safety escort number gets backed up with so many calls, especially on a weekend like Halloween.
 If this happens, you will be ready with a backup that can get you home safely.
 There’s always the bus transportation on campus as well.